AslaugL/sustainableRecipes/README.md

 Some volume/weight and nutrients were found from other sources than those listed which can be seen in the clean_database.R script.

 # Files and folders
-- **Data** contains the databases used, the nutrient criteria for the two dietary guidelines and the front-og-pack labels and the recipes.
+- **Data** contains the databases used, the nutrient criteria for the two dietary guidelines and the front-of-pack labels and the recipes.
 - **R** Contains functions used. standardiseIngredients and checkRef are used to standardise recipe ingredient names and map them to the databases.
 Choices to change one ingredient for a similar one are found in these scripts.

 # How to run